 We consider any structure with an equivalent diameter of 1,500 mm or greater to be a Bridge Size Culvert.

-The design of Bridge Sized Culverts shall follow the Design Guidelines for Bridge Size Culverts (PDF) and shall be drafted in accordance with the Engineering Drafting Guidelines for Highway and Bridge Projects.
+The design of Bridge Sized Culverts shall follow the Design Guidelines for Bridge Size Culverts and shall be drafted in accordance with the Engineering Drafting Guidelines for Highway and Bridge Projects.

-For culverts up to 3,000 mm in diameter, the current version of standard drawing S-1418 Installation of Large Metal Pipes (PDF) may be applied.
-For any pipes larger than 3,000 mm, site specific construction drawings are required.
+For culverts up to 3,000 mm in diameter, the current version of standard drawing S-1418 Installation of Large Metal Pipes (PDF, 1.6 MB) may be applied.
+For any pipes larger than 3,000 mm, site-specific construction drawings are required.

 Design Data drawings may be required at these sites, particularly if there are changes to the road alignment.
 Construction drawings are based on the necessary Design Data drawings.

 See Local road bridges for guidance on the design and installation of bridge size culverts.